 Our Lady Star of the Sea Catholic Primary School Miranda is a co-educational school located in the beautiful suburbia of Southern Sydney.
-The school is a friendly and welcoming community which is firmly embedded within the parish.
+The school is a friendly and welcoming community that is firmly embedded within the parish.
 Children are encouraged to strive to achieve their best in all areas of the curriculum.
-Our classrooms are happy, engaging and interactive learning spaces.
+Our classrooms are happy, engaging, and interactive learning spaces.

-We are a school that aims to provide a contemporary Catholic education catering for the diverse needs of our students.
+We are a school that aims to provide a contemporary Catholic education catering to the diverse needs of our students.
 We believe in the importance of teaching students to be highly literate and numerate.
-Music, E-learning, Reading Recovery and P.E. teachers ensure skill development in reading, 21st Century skills, ICT, performing arts, gymnastics, music, game skills and swimming.
+Music, E-learning, Reading Recovery, and P.E. teachers ensure skill development in reading, 21st-century skills, ICT, performing arts, gymnastics, music, game skills, and swimming.

-The school provides many opportunities for students to grow and succeed through sport gala days, chess tournaments, inter-school debating, public speaking, student leadership programs, community engagement and social justice initiatives.
+The school provides many opportunities for students to grow and succeed through sports gala days, chess tournaments, inter-school debating, public speaking, student leadership programs, community engagement, and social justice initiatives.
 Our primary students are given opportunities to participate in representative sport.

 If you are a parent interested in finding out more about our school, give us a call or send us an email via the ‘Contact Us‘ section of this website.
 You are always welcome to visit the school and see for yourself what a wonderful learning environment it is!

-The school opened with 28 pupils in Miranda church-hall January 1950.
+History The school opened with 28 pupils in Miranda church hall in January 1950.
 The Presentation Sisters (Wagga congregation), who had recently established a convent in Sutherland, agreed to staff it.

 In recent years the school was refurbished.
-At the beginning of 2010 the extension on the library and the new multi-purpose room were completed and ready for use.
-The COLA (Covered Outdoor Learning Area) and new rubber surface was completed with a grant through the Building the Education Revolution Project and was opened in March 2010.
+At the beginning of 2010, the extension of the library and the new multi-purpose room were completed and ready for use.
+The COLA (Covered Outdoor Learning Area) and new rubber surface were completed with a grant through the Building the Education Revolution Project and was opened in March 2010.
 It was blessed by Bishop Julian Porteous.